VNG-Realisatie/nlx/docs/docs/get-started/setup-your-environment.md

 All commands further down this guide assume you are located in this directory.

-The Next step is to create some certificates [part 2](../create-certificates/).
+The Next step is to create some certificates.